8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 An ideal hole for a tubeless valve

-To make the hole for the valve, use kitchen scissors, a razor blade, or other sharp object.
-Just be careful with the penetration.
+To cut the hole for the valve, use kitchen scissors, a razor blade, or another sharp object.
+Just be careful not to cut too big hole.

 3. Over-Tightening the Valve Secure Nut